Keeping with the Unity3D season I seem to be having, here’s another Unity3D book, this time focusing on beginners.

 It also shows in a bit more depth how to use cameras more effectively within your scene and adding audio effects triggers from your scripts.

 Chapter 5 "Bringing Your Game to Life with AI and Animations"

 Unless you are building some block falling or other simple game, you are going to need AI to keep the player challenged, this can take many forms from simple balancing (making the game harder if they are playing too well) to artificial enemy opponents roaming the walls.
 This chapter goes over the basics of scripting some AI into your games and also digs in to the word of animations, taking advantage of the new Mecanim system introduced in V4 of Unity3D to take animation information from imported models and use them effectively within your game.

 Chapter 6 "Finalizing and Optimizing Your Game"

 Of course, making a game is not the end of the story by any means, in fact you will find that finishing your game will likely take 80% of the time needed in any given project.
 Here the author walks you through some of the techniques to optimise memory (only having a single scene in memory at a time) and using more procedural techniques to avoid overloading your scenes and preserving necessary data across levels so as to avoid loading issues.

 There is also a nice walk through for creating a simple game menu system and splashscreen.

-The promise of this book was great but sadly lacking in it’s implementation.
+The promise of this book was great but sadly lacking in its implementation.
 There is sufficient content and scope in the book to make it great but it’s lost in the technicalities of it.
-There is a lot of showing your how and what but fails to make the reader understand why and in what situation you would use those techniques.
+There is a lot of showing you how and what, but fails to make the reader understand why and in what situation you would use those techniques.

 It’s not all bad, it does cover some features which I’m not completely familiar with and although I got the gist of it, I was not left feeling completely knowledgeable about subjects.